ashraful88/flyway-postgres-golang/README.md

 For production, Use Dockerfile.
 Set ENV var to `production` in .env

+In production database migration will be executed from Golang.
+Note that during CI/CD process database may not be accessible but once docker image is built and deploy to Kubernetes pods or any other environment database will be accessible for migration.

 In ./flyway/flyway.go flyway migration-related functions are added.
 Migration is triggered from the main.go file.
 Docker image flyway/flyway:8-alpine will run Golang binary and database migration.